esraeryilmaz/postman-learning/README.md

 # Postman Learning
-Learning Postman and exploring ElasticSearch with Postman.
+Learning API using Postman and exploring ElasticSearch with Postman.

 ## Installing Postman on Windows
 1. Open the https://www.postman.com/ website.